 Special presentations for major planning applications

-In line with the Code of Best Practice for Planning and Licensing Committees major planning applications with exceptional public interest can have 'special presentations' from objectors and supporters presented to the Members of a Planning and Licensing Committee.
+In line with the Code of Best Practice, major planning applications with exceptional public interest which are being reported to Planning and Rights of Way Committee can have 'special presentations' from objectors and supporters presented to the Members of Committee.

 Normally a group or organisation will request a special presentation in support or opposition of a particular proposal/application.